kloosterpm/bdsi.utwente.nl/_events/workshops/2022-02_data-science-week.md

 First off, get a team together, and [sign up][sign-up] now - or just [sign up][sign-up] on your own.

 <a class="button" href="https://forms.office.com/r/HyBXA6PJyS">Sign up now!</a>

+{% include card.html title="Signup button not working?" subtitle='You can also sign up by sending an email to <a href="mailto:bdsi@utwente.nl">bdsi@utwente.nl</a>.
+Please mention your name, any team members, and an indication of your experience with data science.' title_element="h5" %}

 ### Read the book (or at least pretend to)